On this page:

-To access LandXML files we recommend using QGIS with the LandXML plugin, or other software with LandXML enabled plugins.
+To access LandXML files we recommend using the open-source QGIS package with the LandXML plugin, or other software of your choice with LandXML enabled plugins.
 Other file formats will be made available over coming months.

 - Click the LGA area of interest to view a pop-up card showing the percentage of parcels digitised, click on download zipfile to receive LandXML files for all parcels digitised.

 - The darker the shade for each LGA area the more complete it is in terms of digitised land parcels.
 You can make the map larger or smaller by scrolling or using the minus or plus button in the top left corner.

 Digitised data is being made available for early adoption and comment.
 When the digital cadastre modernisation project is complete, data will be made available via a new Vicmap product – Vicmap Survey.
 Until then, we are encouraging surveyors and spatial professionals to use this early-release data and welcome feedback on its quality and useability.